Kihumba/private-/Phase-C/Python for Web/Curriculum/9 - Django REST Framework/README.md

-# Outcome 1 - Django REST Framework
+# Outcome 9 - Django REST Framework

 **Skill Description**
 ----------
-To show complete understanding of HTTP and Web services skill, one must have an understanding of the following:

-- Serializers
-- Requests and Responses
-- API Views
-- Authentication and Permissions
-- Viewsets and Routers
+Django REST framework is a toolkit for building Web APIs in Python.
+The Fellow is comfortable with the various components of the REST framework, including Serializers, Requests and Responses, API Views, Authentications, Viewsets, and Routers.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to do the following:

-1. Create a complete API using DRF
+After attaining this skill, and as a demonstration of it, I should be able to create a complete API using Django REST framework.
-2. Implement Token-Based Authentication using DRF
-3. Complete Checkpoint 4

 **Objectives**